 Shady Hill School offers an Urban Teaching Fellowship to an individual who is committed to public education and interested in a dual apprenticeship in an independent and public school.
 Ideally, recipients of the Urban Teaching Fellowship will complete the apprentice year, earn a graduate degree in education from Lesley University, and teach in a public school upon graduating from the program.
 The Urban Teaching Fellow spends September through December at Shady Hill School and January through June in a public school.

 AMOUNT OF FELLOWSHIP AWARD

-1. the TTC financial aid application
+- Submit the TTC financial aid application and supplementary tax forms.

-2. one additional essay that addresses the topic below.
+Applicants for the Urban Teaching Fellowship must also submit an additional essay that addresses the question below.
 The essay should be typed in a standard 12-point font, double spaced, and limited to 1,000-1,500 words.

-"Describe an experience you have had in your education or career that has led you to make a commitment to teaching in a public school.”
+Essay Question: "Describe an experience you have had in your education or career that has led you to make a commitment to teaching in a public school.”

 UTF Essays are due Friday, March 13, 2020.